Apier.no

 Built for accountability, not just access.

 That record is tamper-evident by design.
 The audit log is append-only: entries can be added but never quietly edited or deleted, enforced at the database level rather than left to application code that could be bypassed.
 Alongside each action, Apier keeps the inputs the decision was based on — the company's state and the rules in force at that moment — so a filing can be explained in the terms that applied when it was made, not the terms that happen to apply today.
-Where a government system returns a receipt or confirmation, that raw response is stored too.
+When a live, gated submission returns a receipt or confirmation from a government system, that raw response is stored too.
 For a compliance officer, that's the difference between a system that says it did the right thing and one that can hand you the evidence — the snapshot, the rule version, and the agency's own acknowledgement — when an auditor or a client asks.

 Accountability also means an agent can't quietly do damage.
 Before anything is submitted, a call can be run as a dry-run that shows exactly what it would send.
 Actions that warrant a human decision can be held behind an approval step, so automation prepares the work and a named person releases it.
 And because requests are idempotency-protected, a retry after a network hiccup returns the original result rather than filing a second time — the kind of silent duplicate that's painful to unwind.
 None of this slows your team down day to day; it's the quiet machinery that lets you hand work to an agent and still answer for every action it takes, months later, in front of whoever is asking.